moullakill/vault-artefact-idea/AMI3/SPECIFICATION.en.md

 ### Rules

 * `VER` defines the version of the standard used.
-* Engines must be backward‑compatible and ignore unknown instructions.
+* An engine must be backward‑compatible with older versions and ignore unknown instructions.
 * `HEAD`, `VER`, and `RSL` may appear **only once**.

 ---

 ## 5. Variables (VAR)

-Variables allow factoring reusable values.
+Variables allow reusable values to be factored.

 ### Declaration